fabriziotorelli-wipro/rig-docker-machines/2/apigee-edge-microgateway/README.md

 # Apigee Edge Microgateway for Docker

-* Run your Apigee Edge Microgateway instances in Docker containers.
+## Goals

+Run your Apigee Edge Microgateway Apps and Proxies in a Docker container, easily and in a full automated process.
+No manual steps are needed, no token recovery.
+Provide your organization, environment, credential, and the public or provate network flag and the container will make all you need to access your Apigee edge environment.

 ## Build the image